garybgenett/gary-os/README.md

   }
   ```

-The 'gary-os.grub.cfg' file in the [Boot] archive is a good example of
+The `gary-os.grub.cfg` file in the [Boot] archive is a good example of
 a complete GRUB configuration file.
 It is sourced from
 [grub/grub.menu.gary-os.cfg], and provides many additional features and
 benefits over the example above.